Euro-BioImaging/BatchConvert/README.md

 `batchconvert configure_ometiff`

 This will prompt the user to enter a series of parameters, which will then be saved as the default parameters to be passed to the `batchconvert ometiff` command.
-During the process of interactive configuration the terminal will appear as follows:
+Upon completing the configuration the sequence of commands should look like:

 ```
 oezdemir@pc-ellenberg108:~$ batchconvert configure_ometiff